 Released after 1919, Russell converted himself into an outfielder and made a return to the majors in 1922 with Pittsburgh—where he would hit .323 with 21 home runs and 133 RBIs in just 154 games over two years; despite such inspiring numbers, Russell displayed subpar defense and was let go, spending the rest of his career in the minors.

-Tall, lanky and temperamental, the Florida-born southpaw made a stunning ascent in 2010 when, just after turning 21, he was called up to the White Sox barely two months after being drafted—and after a mere 10.1 innings of minor league work in which he struck out 19.
+Tall, lanky and temperamental, the Florida-born southpaw made a stunning ascent in 2010 when, just two months after being drafted and with only 10.1 innings of minor league work (striking out 19) under his belt, he was called up to the White Sox at age 21.
 Sale quickly showed that he deserved to stay—first as a set-up reliever, and then as a member of the rotation starting in 2012.

-In each of his first five years as a starter, Sale has made the All-Star team—earning the start for the AL in 2016 and gaining credit for a 3-0 win in 2013 with two perfect innings.
-With the White Sox, he’s been often robbed of more victories by substandard support—and he was arguably robbed of the 2014 AL ERA crown, given instead to Seattle’s Felix Hernandez after a scoring change in a late start turned four of his earned runs into unearned tallies.
+In each of his first five years as a starter, Sale made the All-Star team—earning the start for the AL in 2016 and gaining credit for a 3-0 win in 2013 with two perfect innings.
+With the White Sox, he was often robbed of more victories by substandard support—and he was arguably robbed of the 2014 AL ERA crown, given instead to Seattle’s Felix Hernandez after a scoring change in a late start turned four of his earned runs into unearned tallies.

 As frustrated as Sale might be from such events, he clearly baffled opponents more with a sharp fastball and wicked slider that evolved him into a strikeout machine, the likes of which the franchise had not seen in ages.
-In 2015, he set a club record with 274 K’s and tied Pedro Martinez’s 1999 mark by racking up at least ten strikeouts in eight straight starts.
+In 2015, he set a club record with 274 Ks and tied Pedro Martinez’s 1999 MLB mark by racking up at least 10 strikeouts in eight straight starts.
 In 2016, he recorded 200-plus strikeouts for the fourth straight year, breaking another White Sox record.

 Sale emerged as a defiant defender of the clubhouse and its code—sometimes to a fault.
 In 2016, he took the lead for White Sox players upset over the handling of a spring training edict barring Adam LaRoche’s son from the clubhouse, at one point reading the riot act to team executive Kenny Williams in full view of his teammates.
 Later in the season, he was so angry about having to pitch in collared White Sox “throwback” jerseys from the 1970s that he sliced up every uniform in the clubhouse with scissors, earning a five-game suspension.
 Such antics exhausted White Sox management to the point that the team traded him to Boston after 2016—even as he still had three years left on a team-friendly contract.

-The White Sox' Ten Greatest Hitters: A list of the ten greatest pitchers based on their productivity and efficiency.
+The White Sox’ 10 Greatest Hitters A list of the 10 greatest hitters based on their productivity and efficiency.

-The White Sox' Ten Greatest Games: A list of ten memorable games and other notable personal achievements that have defined the White Sox' history.
+The White Sox’ 10 Most Memorable Games A list of 10 memorable games and other notable personal achievements that have defined the White Sox’ history.